 As the first Director (Tariff) OERC from September 1997 to December 2002, he set the pricing policy in a techno-commercial-legal environment for power generators, transmission and distribution licensees, strengthened the regulatory mechanism by contributing to the preparation of Codes, Standards, Regulations and tariff orders.
 He also served as the Chairman of the Commission's Grievance Redressal Forum.

 Between November 2002 and December 2003, Shri Jena served as the Engineer-in-Chief-cum- Principal Chief Electrical Inspector under the Department of Energy, Govt. of Orissa.
 He was in charge of planning & monitoring of Rural Electrification, and in overall charge of the Electrical Inspectorate, collection of Electrical Duty, survey and investigation of micro, mini & small Hydro-Electric Projects in the entire state.
-He also chaired the State Technical Committee with power to grant technoeconomic clearance for such projects.
+He also chaired the State Technical Committee with power to grant techno-economic clearance for such projects.

-ACTIVITIES OF SECRETARIAT DIVISION
+ACTIVITIES OF SECRETARIAT DIVISION DURING FY 2005-06

-DURING FY 2004-05

 The Secretariat is the pivot of the Commission's activities and the post of Secretary is statutory.
 Under the provisions of section 91(1), the Secretary is required to assist the Commission to carry out its functions.
-The OERC (Conduct of Business) Regulations, 2004 also defines the role of Secretary as the spokesman & representative of the Commission in all matters pertaining proceedings/hearings.
+The OERC (Conduct of Business) Regulations, 2004 also defines the role of Secretary as the spokesman & representative of the Commission in all matters pertaining to its proceedings/hearings.
 The Secretary is the repository of the Commission's orders and records and carries out all correspondences of the Commission.
 He issues true copies/certified copies of orders, documents, and notification for and on behalf of the Commission.
 He prepares the briefs and summaries of all cases presented before the Commission.
 He is the custodian of the seal of the Commission.
 The Secretary acts as the ex-officio Secretary of the State Advisory Committee.

 Consequent upon the abolition of the post of Director (Administration), the Administration wing has been placed under Secretary.
-The post of Director (Law) was abolished & the Law Division was brought under the Secretary.